Canada Visitor Visa

 Other documents that may be required to prove your eligibility for a tourist visa include:

-- Bank account statement (to prove you have enough money for your trip and duration of stay).
+- Bank account statement (to prove you have enough money for your trip and duration of stay)

-- Travel history and previously issued visas.
+- Travel history and previously issued visas

-- Bank account statement of your family or friend if you’re visiting them.
+- Bank account statement of your family or friend if you’re visiting them

-- Authority to release your personal information to a designated individual (IMM 5475).
+- Authority to release your personal information to a designated individual (IMM 5475)

-It is essential to submit all the necessary travel documents for your application.
+Submit all the necessary travel documents for your application.
 Ensure you provide complete information in your application package.
 Also, fill out the Document Checklist (IMM 5484) and submit it alongside your application form and other required documents.

+You can apply for a Canada tourist visa online or on paper at a Visa Application Centre (VAC).
 To complete your online application for a visitor visa, you’ll need to create electronic copies of your supporting documents.
 A scanner or camera will help you do that.
 You also need a debit or credit card to pay the application fees.

 If you’re from a visa-exempt country, you’ll not be able to apply online when using any of the following documents: